-One of the best routes to lower premiums for consumers and give improved stability to insurance carriers is to provide adequate federal funding for invisible high risk pools or reinsurance (hereafter "reinsurance").
-The following three critical elements would help ensure carrier participation and substantially lower premiums.
+One of the best routes to provide some certainty and stability to carriers, and to lower premiums for consumers, is to provide adequate federal funding for invisible high risk pools or reinsurance.
+What follow are four critical elements that would help ensure that federal policy to fund invisible high risk pools or reinsurance would substantially lower premiums and foster continued or expanded carrier participation.